-I can guarantee they have more knowledge than you, have more resources than you, and are generally better equipped to win the battle.
+SEO firms typically have more knowledge, more resources, and are generally better equipped to win the battle.

 One way is to look for the “sweet spot”.

-The sweet spot is when a keyword (or a group of related keywords put together) have total traffic between 100 and 1000 unique visitors per month and the existing results are less than satisfying to the searcher.
+The sweet spot is when a keyword (or a group of related keywords) has total traffic between 100 and 1,000 unique visitors per month and the existing results are less than satisfying to the searcher.

-If you go for keywords or groups of keywords with this amount of monthly searches and not the bigger, scarier keywords with thousands of visits per month, you’re going to have a much easier time and see success much earlier.
+If you go for keywords with this amount of monthly searches and not the bigger, scarier keywords with thousands of visits per month, you’re going to have a much easier time and see success much earlier.
 These are the keywords that are currently under-served and will continue to be under-served in today’s search engines.